Lugrion/Laravel-WSL-DevEnv-Tutorial/README.md

 You'll see there's a few warnings when hosting our app.
 Let's fix them by creating a new database for the new laravel app using MySQL.

-## Changing your root password (Optional)
+## Changing the MySQL Root Password (Optional)

-Check the default root password
+1) Check the default root password
 ```
 sudo grep 'temporary password' /var/log/mysqld.log
 ```
-If it doesn't exist then the password is empty.
-Just press enter when the password prompt appears in your console inside VSCode and you will log in.
+2) If none exist then the password is empty.
+Press enter when prompted to log in.

 ```
 mysql -u root -p